segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 ---
 title: Generative Audiences
 beta: true
+plan: engage-foundations
 ---

-> info "Generative Audiences is in beta"
+> info "Generative Audiences is in private beta"
-> Generative Audiences is in beta, and Segment is actively working on this feature.
+> Generative Audiences is in private beta, and Segment is actively working on this feature.
 Some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 With Generative Audiences, part of Segment's CustomerAI, use generative AI to create Engage Audiences with natural language prompts.